josmithua/alfred-workflows/bible_gateway_search/README.md

 `bb 1 Timothy 3:15`
 `bb 1Tim3:15-17`
 `bb 1Tim3:15,4:10-13 esv`
 `bb Juan 3:16, Matt 20:1 nasb`

-When you action the query, it will show the passage(s) in large type.
+Action the item in three different ways:

+* Actioning the item with no modifier keys held down will open the requested passage(s) on the BibleGateway website

-Hold the `Command` key and action the query to copy the passage(s) to your clipboard.
-A notification will show on successfull completion
+* Holding `Command` and actioning the item will copy the passage(s) to your clipboard.
+Press `Command+V` to paste them.

+* Holding `Option` and actioning the item will show the passage(s) in large type.

+###### Hotkey
+You can highlight/select any passage reference and use the hotkey `Command+Option+Control+B` to show the passage in large type.
+Try it out on one of the references above.

+#### License:
-License: MIT License
+MIT License

 Copyright © Joshua Smith